 Speaking of last year’s first overall pick, Burrow looked every bit worth the investment before suffering a season-ending knee injury Week 11, ironically, at the hands of No. 2 overall pick Chase Young.
 Reportedly firmly on the way back to full health this offseason, Burrow will have the opportunity to reunite with former college battery mate and 2021 first-round pick Ja’Marr Chase.
 Chase, along with Tee Higgins and Tyler Boyd, give the second-year gunslinger a highly potent trio.
 Running back Joe Mixon is reportedly fully over the foot injury that cost him the last 10 games in 2020 as well.

 This season-opening divisional battle wouldn’t garner much attention if one were going strictly by 2020 records.
-However, these two squads actually should be the subject of plenty of chatter ahead of Week 1, primarily because of the men leading them under center.
-Top overall pick Trevor Lawrence is fully expected to be a starter from Day 1 and will be joined by another high-profile selection in running back Travis Etienne.
-He also gets an explosive veteran wideout in Marvin Jones, an offseason addition that will pair with 2020 breakout star DJ Chark and impressive second-year versatile weapon Laviska Shenault.
+However, these two squads have been the subject of plenty of chatter ahead of Week 1, primarily because of the men leading them under center.
+Top overall pick Trevor Lawrence is the starter for the Jags and he also gets an explosive veteran wideout in Marvin Jones, an offseason addition that will pair with 2020 breakout star DJ Chark and impressive second-year versatile weapon Laviska Shenault.

-The Texans’ Deshaun Watson has had a slew of off-field trouble, and it remains to be seen if any of it will keep him from suiting up for this contest and several others.
-For the moment, he remains slated to helm an air attack that lost Will Fuller in free agency but still sports Brandin Cooks, Randall Cobb and offseason arrival Chris Conley, who’ll face his former Jags teammates in this Week 1 game.
+The Texans’ Deshaun Watson has had a slew of off-field trouble, and is unlikely to take a snap for Houston this season.
+Tyrod Taylor will helm an air attack that lost Will Fuller in free agency but still sports Brandin Cooks, Randall Cobb and offseason arrival Chris Conley, who’ll face his former Jags teammates in this Week 1 game.
 Phillip Lindsay and Mark Ingram also arrived via free agency to pair with David Johnson, who was serviceable in his first Texans season.

 The Robert Saleh Era begins in the Big Apple, and the good news for the long-time 49ers coordinator is he essentially has nowhere to go but up after New York bottomed out with a 2-14 mark last season.
-All eyes will be on rookie quarterback Zach Wilson in this matchup as – like Lawrence – he’s expected to lead his team’s offense from Day 1.
+All eyes will be on rookie quarterback Zach Wilson in this matchup as – like Lawrence – he will lead the team’s offense from Day 1.
 He will have a talented No. 1 wideout in Corey Davis, an ultra-reliable slot man in Jamison Crowder and an explosive second-year speedster in Denzel Mims.

 The fact that Gang Green will roll out a rookie QB and Darnold gets a crack at his old teammates makes this line another very noteworthy one to potentially jump on, although Carolina was just 2-6 at home straight up and ATS in 2020.

 An avalanche of injuries, especially on the defensive side of the ball, conspired to help do in the 49ers last season in their attempted defense of the 2019 NFC title.
 San Francisco stumbled to a 6-10 mark, but there’s no doubting there could be a major bounce-back season in store with the blessing of better health.
-There could be a quarterback controversy with Jimmy Garoppolo now tasked with holding off No. 3 overall pick Trey Lance.
-Whoever does assume the starting role will have an enviable top trio of targets consisting of Deebo Samuel, Brandon Aiyuk and George Kittle.
+Jimmy Garoppolo will get the start for Kyle Shanahan in Week 1 and will have an enviable top trio of targets consisting of Deebo Samuel, Brandon Aiyuk and George Kittle.

 The Lions are another team getting a fresh start, with Dan Campbell now the man in charge in Motown.
 However, his arrival is overshadowed by an even more monumental change under center.
 The franchise moved on from 2009 first overall pick Matthew Stafford, shipping him to the Rams for more recent first overall selection – Jared Goff.
-While Detroit gets a younger, less beat-up arm, the move is seen as much more favorable for Stafford from a player standpoint.
-Goff goes from Robert Woods and Cooper Kupp to Tyrell Williams and Breshad Perriman in terms of his top two wideouts after the Lions saw Kenny Golladay and Marvin Jones depart in free agency.
+While Detroit gets a younger, less beat-up arm, the move is seen as a downgrade for Detroit and Goff goes from Robert Woods and Cooper Kupp to Tyrell Williams and Breshad Perriman in terms of his top two wideouts after the Lions saw Kenny Golladay and Marvin Jones depart in free agency.
 They also chose not to bring back Danny Amendola.

-It’s worth noting that San Fran was 7-1 straight up and 6-2 ATS on the road with an average margin of victory of 8.4 points and ATS +/- of +6.8 points during its much healthier 2019 campaign, making this line possibly a bit on the smallish side.
+It’s worth noting that San Fran was 7-1 straight up and 6-2 ATS on the road with an average margin of victory of 8.4 points and ATS +/- of +6.8 points during its much healthier 2019 campaign.

-The Titans were back in the playoffs this past season, Ryan Tannehill mostly proved his excellent 2019 run was no mirage, and Derrick Henry cemented his place in NFL history with a 2,027-yard, 17-touchdown season.
+The Titans were back in the playoffs last season and Ryan Tannehill mostly proved his excellent 2019 run was no mirage.
+Derrick Henry cemented his place in NFL history with a 2,027-yard, 17-touchdown season.
 But 2020 still ended in disappointment for Tennessee in the form of a first-round exit courtesy of the Ravens.
 Defense was frequently an issue for Mike Vrabel’s squad a year ago, with the free agent signing of Bud Dupree one of the notable moves this offseason to address that deficiency.
 Matters were much better on the other side of the ball in 2020, and Tennessee will get to show off their shiny new toy, Julio Jones, in this one.

 Philadelphia Eagles at Atlanta Falcons () – 1 p.m.
 ET

 These two once-proud NFC franchises clash in Atlanta to open the season, and each is looking to put together a resurgent season after combining for just eight wins a year ago.
 The Eagles do have plenty to be hopeful about at quarterback, as Jalen Hurts more than held his own after getting an opportunity to replace Carson Wentz.
-Having gained valuable experience over the final five weeks of the season, he’ll enter training camp as the presumptive No. 1 and will be reunited with college teammate and reigning Heisman Trophy winner DeVonta Smith.
-For the moment, Hurts also has top tight end duo Dallas Goedert and Zach Ertz back in the fold, although the latter could be traded at some point before Week 1.
+Having gained valuable experience over the final five weeks of the season, he’ll enter the season as the No. 1 QB and will be reunited with college teammate and reigning Heisman Trophy winner DeVonta Smith.
+For the moment, Hurts also has top tight end duo Dallas Goedert and Zach Ertz back in the fold.
 The likes of Miles Sanders and rookie Kenneth Gainwell are among those that could support Hurts with a strong ground attack.